 All should have some relevance to current events or trends of interest to our mainly Minnesota readers.

 We give preference to writers in Minnesota.
 We generally limit writers to no more than one commentary a month, and usually people’s work is spread further apart than that.
-Even the most prolific submitters will probably only be published maybe 6-8 times a year.

 MinnPost does not publish “open letters” to public officials, companies, etc. Commentary arguments should be directed toward MinnPost readers.

 We don’t pay for Community Voices commentaries.

 Because of the volume of submissions, we are not always able to reply to authors.
 If we do decide to publish your commentary, we will notify you within a few days of receipt.

 If you submit a commentary, please include a line about yourself to put at the end, including any particular relationship, if any, to the subject matter.
-A headshot photo of you would be a bonus; we like to include author photos whenever possible.
+Please also attach a headshot photo of yourself, as we like to include author photos whenever possible.
 Smartphone photos work fine in our format.